- Normal Thyroid Physiology

 - Pathology There will be massive lymphocytic infiltrate into the thyroid, and there will be varying destruction of tissue.
 Often there will be no colloid.
 The remaining cells will have an increased concentration of mitochondria.
 There will be varying degrees of fibrosis.
 With thyroxine replacement, the goitre will usually disappear

-- Some people believe that Hashimoto’s disease progresses to atrophic hypothyroidism and as such – they are the same disease.
+- Some people argue that Hashimoto’s disease progresses to atrophic hypothyroidism and as such – they may be the same disease.

 - Pernicious anaemia – in this disease, lymphocytes attack the parietal cells of the stomach and destroy them.
 This results in lack of intrinsic factor being produced, and thus vitamin B12 is not absorbed (in the terminal ileum).
 This produces a macrocytic anaemia.
 This skin and mucosa will become pale and the tongue becomes smooth.
 There may also often be peripheral neuropathy which causes parasthesaie, numbness, and possibly even ataxia.
 All that you need to keep the patient healthy is a monthly injection of vitamin B12.
 Before the discovery of B12, this condition was fatal.